Kirill-dev01/resume/README.md

 # Kirill Nikitenko
 *Software Engineer*

 A motivated and passionate Software Engineer with a strong foundation in Python.
 Equipped with hands-on experience developing applications and scripts from personal projects.
 A quick learner dedicated to writing clean, efficient code.
-At the present moment, besides working on my own projects, I am studying Front-End development.
+At the present moment, besides working on my own projects, I am studying Front-End development and Java.

 ---